 3. Academic dishonesty also includes the submission of work for which previous credit was given, the submission of work under one`s own name which is largely the result of another person`s efforts, aiding another`s dishonesty, cheating on exams, and giving false information for purpose of gaining admission, credits, etc.

 4. The submission of one paper for two courses is not permitted.
 Approval of faculty is required for an expanded paper, on a project common to two courses of study, to be acceptable.

 5. Aiding and abetting in plagiarism will result in the same penalties as described below.

 Consequences for Academic Dishonesty

-How to integrate sources and avoid plagiarism: see resources at the Tyndale's Writing Centre.
+How to integrate sources and avoid plagiarism: see resources at the Tyndale's Centre for Academic Excellence.